Leading you along the right path.

 Management of Common Upper Extremity Sport Injuries

-The upper extremity is a versatile limb capable of gross and fine motor movement and susceptible to injuries both traumatic and from overuse.
+The upper extremity is a versatile limb capable of gross and fine motor movement and susceptible to injuries from traumatic events and overuse.
 Understanding common injuries and their care is key to getting athletes back to full function.

 LEARN MORE